ivkei/llm-cli/README.md

 * To see all the possible flags either go to [here](#usage) or use `--help` flag.

 # Installation
+* Installation requires no Graphical User Interface, everything can be done from CLI.
-There are multiple options when it comes to using the application:
+## There are multiple options when it comes to using the application
 * Just install a release from [here](https://github.com/debugkei/llm-cli/releases) and use it.
 * Clone the repository and interpret it everytime via python, how to is [here](#interpret).
 * Clone the repository and build it, how to is [here](#build).